Sub-C Rechargeable Battery

 Sub-C NiMH Battery

-Rechargeable Sub-C Nickel Metal Hydride (NiMH) batteries also feature a nominal voltage of 1.2V, and a nominal capacity of 1800-5000 mAh, with a maximum allowed discharge current rarely above 10C.
+Rechargeable Sub-C Nickel Metal Hydride (NiMH) batteries are high-capacity rechargeable batteries, also featuring a nominal voltage of 1.2V and a nominal capacity of 1800-5000 mAh, with a maximum allowed discharge current rarely above 10C.

-Sub-C NiMH batteries don't suffer from memory effect, they don't contain dangerous Cadmium, they support a larger number of charging/discharging cycles (often 500-600 cycles), etc.
+Sub-C NiMH batteries don't suffer from memory effects; they don't contain dangerous Cadmium, they support a larger number of charging/discharging cycles (often 500-600 cycles), etc.

 sub c nimh tenergy tabs